MallocSecurity/sdk/docs/api-reference/authentication.md

 # 🧩 Initialization

 To start using the Malloc SDK features, you will need to initialize the SDK in your application's Application class using the API key that was provided to you.
+To initialise the SDK you will need the `key` that was given to you upon suspicion.
+If you don't have the key please contact us at support@mallocprivacy.com
 ## 🔧 Initialization Setup

 To begin using `MallocSDK`, you must initialize it once in your `Application` class.
 This setup connects the SDK with your API key and prepares it for future security and privacy operations.